 The Working Group’s initial work has focused around support for three industry initiatives that are playing a major role in advancing commitment and capacity to responsible microfinance:

-- MFTransparency: MicroFinance Transparency serves as public forum for microfinance institutions to demonstrate their commitment to pricing transparency and integrity.
+- MFTransparency: MicroFinance Transparency serves as a public forum for microfinance institutions to demonstrate their commitment to pricing transparency and integrity.